jhanda/liferay-learn/docs/commerce/2.x/en/starting-a-store/sites-and-site-types.md

 It is best practice to set a site's type as soon as you create it and avoid changing it in the future.
 In Commerce 2.1+, site types are managed on a per-channel basis.

 To set your site's type, navigate to _Commerce_ &rarr; _Channels_ and click the desired channel.
-Click the _Type_ tab and select the Type from the dropdown menu.
-Click _Save_ to apply the changes.
+The Commerce Site Type is located on the _Details_ card on the _Geneal_ tab.
+Select the Type from the dropdown menu and cick _Save_ to apply the changes.

 ### Commerce 2.0 and Below